Fort Lauderdale Domestic Violence Lawyer

-Domestic Violence is a crime of moral turpitude.
-That means that the Federal Government and many similar agencies and employers view a conviction of Domestic Violence negatively.
-Indeed, Domestic Violence can be grounds for deportation, loss of certain licenses.
-A conviction for Domestic Violence cannot be sealed or expunged.
+Domestic violence crimes are considered crimes of “moral turpitude.”
+That means that the federal government and many similar agencies and employers view a domestic violence conviction negatively.
+Because of this, these crimes can be grounds for deportation and loss of certain licenses.